fio1982/GRec/README.md

 ```

 For the subfolder name:
-	"***_5_30" means for each mobile app, 5 randomly selected TPLs were removed
-	to form the testing set and the remaining TPLs formed the training set.
+	>"***_5_30" means for each mobile app, 5 randomly selected TPLs were removed to form the testing set and the remaining TPLs formed the training set.
 Besides, this pair of dataset is used for the 30th experiment run.

 For the parameters:
-	-> dataset: specifies the corresponding testing set and training set
+	> dataset: specifies the corresponding testing set and training set.
-	-> epoch: maximum epochs during the training process.
-GRec may stop early if
-	it cannot further improve the performance in 5 consecutive epochs.
+	> epoch: maximum epochs during the training process.
+GRec may stop early if it cannot further improve the performance in 5 consecutive epochs.

 ## Environment Settup ###